UnacceptableBehaviour/js_canvas/test_pages/u9_fp_random_target/README.md

 }
 ```

-### 2. Add tweakpane get a feal for sensible parameter settings
+### 2. Add tweakpane get a feel for sensible parameter settings
 Number of nodes, distance at which to connect to make a network thats not too over-connected.
 See 1st 6 images below.
 Blue and red node are route start & finish nodes